thinc-org/awesome-stack/src/pages/things/Webpod.md

 ---

-title: Webpod
+title: "Webpod"

 tag:

   - deployment

-desc: Deploy websites and apps anywhere
+desc: "Deploy websites and apps anywhere"

-by: p16w
+by: "p16w"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---